Wildlife of the United Arab Emirates: Fauna

 The Egyptian fruit bat is found here during most of the year, but moves around according to the availability of fruit.
 Insectivorous bats include the sac-winged bat, the mouse-tailed bat and the leaf-nosed bat.
 Small rodents include the lesser Egyptian jerboa, the Cheesman's gerbil and the Balochistan gerbil.
 Rather larger rodents are the Libyan jird and the Sundevall's jird which both favour desert habitats.
 The Cairo spiny mouse was found in the mountains for the first time in 1995.

 Over 54 species of terrestrial reptiles have been recorded in the UAE.
 These include a large number of lizards, found in all environments from desert, to city, to mountain-top, and a single species of worm lizard.
 There are thirteen species of terrestrial snake, some of the largest being the sand boa, the saw-scaled viper and the horned viper, and four species of sea snake as well as green sea turtles present in the Persian Gulf.
 The Ru'us al-Jibal have a gecko of the genus Ptyodactylus named after them.
 There are two species of amphibian in the United Arab Emirates, the Arabian toad and the Dhofar toad; the former is more commonly seen as the Dhofar toad is nocturnal.

 Sharjah's Breeding Centre for Endangered Arabian Wildlife (BCEAW) was established on 1998 and originally built for breeding the threatened wildlife but then has turned to become a center for the research and preservation of the indigenous plants and animals of the region.

-In February 2019, the Environment Agency Abu Dhabi recorded the sighting of an Arabian caracal in Jebel Hafeet National Park in the region of Al-Ain, the first such sighting in the Emirate of Abu Dhabi since 1984.
+In February 2019, the Environment Agency Abu Dhabi recorded the sighting of an Arabian caracal in Jebel Hafeet National Park in Al Ain Region, the first such sighting in the Emirate of Abu Dhabi since 1984.

 The houbara is protected in the United Arab Emirates.
-In February 2019, 50 birds were released into the desert in Al-Ain Region in the Emirate of Abu Dhabi, to help conserve the birds and increase their number in the wild.
+In February 2019, 50 birds were released into the desert in Al Ain Region, to help conserve the birds and increase their number in the wild.